QuickSliva/ConTimer/README.md

 MIT License.
 See `LICENSE` for more details.

 ## Tos
 All functions of this application are idependent of the CON client.
-No data or information is scraped; the project intends to fall under TOS however we cannot guarantee with 100% certainty.
+No data or information is scraped; the project intends to fall under TOS however we cannot guarantee with 100% certainty that it does.